Our Research | Rangahau

 • How can people be empowered to make a difference now and in the future, to ensure te taiao, ngahere, and taonga species flourish?

-While these research goals are identified as discrete annual goals, each is mutually constitutive and cannot be disentangled from the others.
+While these research goals were identified as discrete annual goals, each is mutually constitutive and cannot be disentangled from the others.
 Therefore:

 • whakamārama drives whakapiri and whakamana